Home Blog Learn

 Ethereum takes the concept of blockchain technology introduced by Bitcoin and extends it by enabling decentralized applications (dApps) through the use of smart contracts.

-The network operates on a proof-of-stake (PoS) consensus mechanism known as Ethereum 2.0, which aims to improve scalability, security, and energy efficiency compared to the traditional proof-of-work system.
+The network now operates on a proof-of-stake (PoS) consensus mechanism known as Ethereum 2.0, which involves randomly assigned validators that put value into the network.

 Solana

-Solana is known for its high throughput capabilities, processing thousands of transactions per second, which significantly outpaces many other blockchains.
+Solana is a relative newcomer, launched in 2020 to achieve high throughput capabilities.
+Today, it processes thousands of transactions per second, which significantly outpaces many other blockchains.

 This performance is achieved through its unique proof-of-history (PoH) consensus mechanism, which timestamps transactions before they are included in the ledger.